sebsikora/satellite_terminal/README.md

 A simple C++ library for POSIX compatible operating systems that enables your project to easily launch and communicate bidirectionally with client processes connected to separate terminal emulator instances.
 <br />

-Updated 30/11/2021.
+Updated 06/12/2021.
 <br />
 <br />

 ## What is it?

-satellite_terminal automates the process of launching a client process connected to it's own terminal emulator instance from within a parent process, linked with an arbitrary number of [named pipes](https://en.wikipedia.org/wiki/Named_pipe) to allow bidirectional interprocess communication.
+satellite_terminal automates the process of launching a client process connected to it's own terminal emulator instance from within a parent process, linked with an arbitrary number of [named pipes](https://en.wikipedia.org/wiki/Named_pipe)(otherwise known as FIFOs) to allow bidirectional interprocess communication.

 satellite_terminal leverages the functionality defined in the [unistd.h](https://en.wikipedia.org/wiki/Unistd.h), [sys/stat.h](https://en.wikibooks.org/wiki/C_Programming/POSIX_Reference/sys/stat.h) & [fcntl.h](https://pubs.opengroup.org/onlinepubs/007904875/basedefs/fcntl.h.html) headers, and as-such will work only with [POSIX compatible](https://en.wikipedia.org/wiki/POSIX) operating systems and [environments](https://www.cygwin.com/). satellite_terminal has to-date been compiled and tested on GNU/Linux.